"Illness is just part of our life, not all. There are plenty of interesting and meaningful events for us to explore.”

 - Demonstrate to have work motivation/ability through pre-admission intake assessment;

-- No history of severe acts of violence, infectious diseases, excessive drinking, drug abuse, pathological gambling or other severe behavioral problem.
+- No history of severe acts of violence, infectious diseases, excessive drinking, drug abuse, pathological gambling or other severe behavioral problem in the past 6 months.

 Application and Exit of Service

-Applicants may approach doctors or social workers for referral and arrangement of visit to respective sheltered workshop.
-Referrals are made through the Central Referral System for Rehabilitation Services operated by the Social Welfare Department.
-Case workers of sheltered workshop will regularly discuss with PIR and their families on their progress.
-For those who are unsuitable or unwilling to continue with the service, or if they are assessed suitable for supported employment or open employment, discharge plan will be arranged accordingly.
+Applicants may approach doctors or social workers for referral through the Central Referral System for Rehabilitation Services operated by Social Welfare Department.
+Social workers of sheltered workshops will regularly discuss with service users on their progress and devise a discharge plan according to their needs.

 |New Life Building Sheltered Workshop